 I strongly believe that there’s also a difference between a toxic person, and toxic behavior:

-A toxic person – a person that’s insecure and feels constant need of protection, avoids hurt at all costs, hence causing damage outside to others surrounding them.
+A toxic person – a person that’s insecure and feels the constant need of protection, avoids hurt at all costs, hence causing damage outside to others surrounding them.
 These are more toxic personality traits, usually caused by unhealed past wounds.

 A toxic behavior – not necessarily coming from a toxic person.
 A behavior triggered or induced by something that causes harm/damage/hurt with or without the one who’s causing it being aware of it.